Kuanhao-Chao/splam/docs/source/content/generalization.rst

 |

 Combining this result with the negative data, we calculate summary statistics that help us gauge the performance of Splam at various thresholds.
 We observe that the recall/sensitivity, precision, and accuracy of Splam outperform SpliceAI at every score threshold for every species, visualized in :numref:`generalization-heatmap`.
+Additionally, the figure demonstrates Splam's consistency across a wide range of score thresholds.

 .. _generalization-heatmap:
 .. figure::  ../_images/generalization_performance_heatmap.png
    :align:   center
    :scale:   22 %

    A grid of heatmaps portraying the recall (top), precision (middle), and accuracy (bottom) of both models on the chimpanzee (left), mouse (middle), and *Arabidopsis* (right) genomes, across a variety of score thresholds (x-axis).
 For each heatmap, the top three rows (green) represent Splam, and the bottom three rows (orange) represent SpliceAI, where each is examined at the donor, acceptor, and splice junction levels.
 The performance metrics are reported as percentages on the heatmap.
-We observe that Splam exhibits high recall and accuracy whereas SpliceAI's swiftly declines with increasing score thresholds.
+We observe that Splam exhibits consistently high recall and accuracy whereas SpliceAI's swiftly declines with increasing score thresholds.
+Precision for both models is consistently high.

 |

-The results of this investigation suggest that Splam is able to generalize well to non-human species, including both animal and plant genomes.
+The results of this investigation demonstrate Splam's ability to generalize well on non-human species, including both animal and plant genomes.
+Additionally, we show Splam performing consistently and accurately on a wide range of score thresholds.

-Based on the thresholds we investigated, we advise users to run Splam on a threshold of **0.1** for optimal performance.

 |